clojang/clojang/docs/source/30-talking-to-servers.md

 3
 ```

-While the emphasis here is remote communications, it goes without saying that local sends are also possible.
+While the emphasis here is remote communications, it goes without saying that local LFE sends are also possible.
 Since this is a ``gen_server`` implementation, the proper way to do this is by calling the API we defined:

 ```cl
 (clojang-lfe@mndltl01)> (ping-pong:ping)